 Internships, field experiences and volunteering are great ways to practice the knowledge you have gained from your studies while developing real world experience.
 They can help you make professional contacts, develop skills, and learn more about the field you are planning to pursue a career in.

 Credit for Internships

 While FIS does not have a formal internship course/program or designated faculty mentors for internships in place at this time, we do encourage students to pursue French or Italian-related internships and volunteer experiences on their own.
-Please contact Sabrina Tatta at email@example.com for information about current opportunities.
+Please contact the Humanities Academic Services center at email@example.com to learn about current opportunities.

 Finding an Internship or Volunteer Position

 Start your search by visiting the UW Community Engagement and Leadership Education (CELE) Center website and the UW Career Center website.
 Both have extensive listings for internship and volunteer positions.

 - UW Community Engagement and Leadership Education (CELE) Center volunteer and internship opportunities

 - UW Career & Internship Center

 - International Business Programs